W.W. Pool, the Vampire of Richmond

 W.W.
 Pool was a bookkeeper who died in 1922—three years before the tunnel collapse.
 His crypt in Hollywood Cemetery has suffered so much vandalism by would-be vampire seekers that his body and his wife’s body have been moved.
 The crypt remains, and it’s pretty creepy looking.
 The crypt is inscribed with the date 1913, which is the year Mrs. Pool died.

 So, was W.W.
-Pool a vampire who snuck out of his tomb to feed on the blood of the injured?
+Pool of Richmond a vampire who snuck out of his tomb to feed on the blood of the injured?
 Perhaps, but more commonly it’s believed that Mosby, burned, mangled, and disoriented, resembled a vampire as he stumbled out of the tunnel.
 Perhaps he wandered toward Pool’s crypt in his delirium before being taken away to the hospital where he eventually died.

 But New Orleans has vampires, right?